Ghosting is ruining our relationships, here is what to do about it.

 Ghosting is unlike radio silence, or the silent treatment, two methods often used to manipulate.
 Ghosting is traumatic, leading to mental health issues, damaged self esteem, and even problems in future relationships.

 Although ghosting is widespread, navigating it is still difficult.
-To identify the root cause of ghosting we sat down with our staff.
-We covered a few critical aspects: how to deal with being ghosted, effective communication techniques to better cope with ghosting, and how to keep moving forward.
+To identify the root cause of ghosting we sat down with our therapists and discussed a few critical aspects: how to deal with being ghosted, effective communication techniques to better cope with ghosting, and how to keep moving forward.

 Why Do People Ghost?